0x-genesys/ERC20-ERC721/README.md

 *My test keys are left unchanged in Repo.
 Request you to change them if deploying your own instance.*

-*API that right on blockchain wait for network confirmation and hence can take upto 10 seconds to respond.
+*API that write on blockchain wait for network confirmation and hence can take upto 10 seconds to respond.
 Please keep ttl above 15 sec.*